moincreemers/swt/features.md

 - join-staticData-adapter
 - Configuration options through beans (using @Component and injecting into ToolkitController?)
 - more support for page layout
-- global 'model' store arbitrary values in?
-Statement.Get/Set should work.
-Scope to page/application option?
 - disable/enable individual options in checkbox/radiobutton lists
 - breadcrumb Widget
 - limit htmlTable loading to a number of records and then show a "load more records" htmlButton or something.
 This is needed to protect against huge responses.
 - TextArea widget
 - htmlTable header/footer for Grid
 - tree widget?
 And in combination with htmlTable?